SocietyProtocol/Content-Library/Published/Articles/The state That Binds (Shared Reality).md

 Since influencing it is _immensely valuable_, and yet it doesn’t exist in anyplace in particular—we’re all constantly fighting over influencing and modifying it.
 All the way from the micro level of relationships to the macro level of Nation States.
 We negotiate, deceive, and fight physical conflicts for influence over the shared reality.

 We wear beliefs as a fashion, because shared reality doesn’t belong to us…and if reality doesn’t belong to us, then our identity doesn’t belong to us either.
-Hence, we adopt the beliefs that we believe would be the most beneficial for us in the shared reality. _For most people, beliefs are a fashion to enhance their identity in the shared reality rather than independent conviction__s._ Erik Torenberg does a good job of describing these mechanics in [Beliefs are Fashions](https://eriktorenberg.substack.com/p/beliefs-are-fashions) based off Rob Henderson’s work on [luxury beliefs](https://www.robkhenderson.com/p/thorstein-veblens-theory-of-the-leisure).
+Hence, we adopt the beliefs that we believe would be the most beneficial for us in the shared reality. _For most people, beliefs are a fashion to enhance their identity in the shared reality rather than independent convictions._ Erik Torenberg does a good job of describing these mechanics in [Beliefs are Fashions](https://eriktorenberg.substack.com/p/beliefs-are-fashions) based off Rob Henderson’s work on [luxury beliefs](https://www.robkhenderson.com/p/thorstein-veblens-theory-of-the-leisure).

 > “People don’t even have beliefs per se, separate from the current moment and what their peers think.
 The idea of “belief” itself is a misnomer.
 Implied in “belief” is an individual, first-principles, derivation process of figuring out what’s true, whereas it’s more like a complex algorithm that takes into account one’s peer group, the loyalties one owes and to whom, who has more status and what talking points fit better accordingly.
 >